Caceresenzo/librechat-external-jwt/README.md

 > [!NOTE]
 > These features were originally made to work with Cognito:
-> - Support for external JWT, as Amplify does not like when the app client has a secret (which are necessary for LibreChat).
+> - Support for external JWT, as Amplify does not like when the App Client has a secret (which are necessary for LibreChat).
 > - Cookie SameSite for an integration into an IFrame.

 # Improve the patch